 Associate Nathalie Richardson and Senior Architect Karis Cochrane will be exhibiting as part of the Birmingham Architectural Association’s Celebrating Women in Architecture event in the Jewellery Quarter on March 4th.

-Karis began her Architectural career in 2003 where she studied for her Part 1 at University of the West of England (Architecture and Planning), she graduated with a first-class degree and won the student RIBA prize.
-Karis went on to study her Part 2 at Bath where she also won the continuing student award, and then qualified as a qualified Architect in 2013 from Birmingham City University.
+Karis began her architectural career in 2003 where she studied for her Part I at University of the West of England (studying Architecture and Planning), she graduated with a first class degree and won the student RIBA prize.
+Karis went on to study her Part II at Bath where she also won the continuing student award, and then qualified as an architect in 2013 from Birmingham City University.

-During her studies she worked for a local practice in Bromsgrove for her Part 1 placement before moving to Make Architects.
+During her studies she worked for a local practice in Bromsgrove for her Part I placement before moving to Make Architects.
 Karis was promoted to Senior Architect in 2017.

 At Associated Architects Karis’s work has been predominantly focused within the education sector however one of her most accomplished projects to look back and reflect on is the Lapworth Museum of Geology.